WHAT IS THUNDER ?

 Lightning does not always create thunder.

-It is not rare to hear thunder when it is snowing.
+It is not rare to hear thunder when it’s snowing.

 The sound of thunder can be anything from a low rumble to a loud crack.

-If you hear a thunderstorm in the distance, count the seconds between the first flash of lightning, and then the first clap of thunder, divide it by five, and this will tell you how many miles away the thunderstorm is.
+If you hear a thunderstorm in the distance, count the seconds between the first flash of lightning and first clap of thunder, divide it by five, and this will tell you how many miles away the thunderstorm is.